CKMacLeod/WP-Comments-Since-Last-Visit-Reloaded/README.md

 ## Still to do

-This plug-in is under testing: Major features for now are complete, but there is still much to do while user experiences are assessed.
+This plug-in is under testing: Major features for now are complete, but there is still much to do prior to publication in WordPress repository:

-*Provide a WordPress admin interface for adjusting options and conveniently adjust styles.
+*Provide a WordPress admin interface for adjusting options and conveniently adjusting styles *Prepare for internationalization
-*Provide separate installation instructions, screenshots, and styling tips.
+*Provide separate installation instructions, screenshots, and styling tips *Refine and re-factor upon establishment of desired main functionality
-*Add "working," "success," and error-handling messages particularly where jQuery processes are likely to lag (on mobile interfaces and where dealing with very long comment threads).
-*Refine and re-factor code where appropriate.